 Two million people visit Multnomah Falls each year — the Gorge’s most-visited attraction — while crowds almost as large swarm nearby cascades such as Horsetail, Wahkeena and Bridal Veil falls.

-Yet when it comes to the multitude of waterfalls dotting the Oregon landscape, Multnomah Falls and the Gorge barely scratch the surface.
+Yet when it comes to the multitude of waterfalls dotting the Oregon landscape, Multnomah Falls (which doesn’t require advanced ticketing in fall, winter or spring) and the Gorge barely scratch the surface.

 Spectacular waterfalls can be found in the Central Cascades and Coast Range — in the high desert, Oregon Coast and North Umpqua canyon — on trails and viewpoints where solitude is the norm and crowds are the exception.